umemak/sdk-dart/doc/2/getting-started/flutter/index.md

 <<< ./snippets/chat.dart.snippet:1[dart]

-Then we will [establish the connection](/sdk/dart/2/core-classes/kuzzle/connect) to kuzzle and create, if they don't [exist](/sdk/dart/2/controllers/index/exists/), the [index](/sdk/dart/2/controllers/index/create) and [collection](/sdk/dart/2/controllers/collection/create) of our chat, as well as fetching messages sorted by creation date and also subscribing to the same collection to receive new message in realtime.
+Then we will [establish the connection](/sdk/dart/2/core-classes/kuzzle/connect) to kuzzle and create, if they don't [exist](/sdk/dart/2/controllers/index/exists/), the [index](/sdk/dart/2/controllers/index/create) and [collection](/sdk/dart/2/controllers/collection/create) of our chat.
+We will also fetch messages sorted by creation date, and  subscribe to the same collection to receive new messages in realtime.

 ### Create index and collection

-So first let's write a method which will create the index/collection if it does not exists:
+So first let's write a method which will create the index/collection if it does not exist:

 <<< ./snippets/chat.dart.snippet:2[dart]